boozook/boozook/README.md

 <abbr title="Open Source Software">OSS</abbr> enthusiast.
 Fanatic of optimization of any processes.

-Previously I've made various systems, software and games using following languages: Rust, Haxe, Python, ObjC++, Swift and Solidity, but these are just instruments - my job is a work on logic, algorithms, graphics and data using any languages.
+Previously I've made various systems, software as well as games using following languages: Rust, Haxe, Python, ObjC++, Swift and Solidity, but these are just instruments - my job is a work on logic, algorithms, graphics and data using any languages.

 During past years I was mostly writing decentralized systems mostly in Rust _(yet before the first version 🦀)_.